-1. Online Banking
+1. Digital Banking

-4. In Person at a Branch
+2. In Person at a Branch

-You can also simply stop by one of our branch locations near you.Simply show your ID to any teller, who will be happy to check your account balance free of charge.
-Many of our branch locations have extended hours and are open seven days a week.
+You can also simply stop by your nearest branch location.
+One of our friendly bank associates can check your account balance free of charge when presented with the proper identification.
+Our in-store Walmart locations also offer extended evening and weekend hours for your convenience.Simply show your ID to any teller, who will be happy to check your account balance free of charge.
+Many of our branch locations have extended evening and weekend hours.

-5. Physical Account Register
+3. Physical Account Register